Becoming a WA FAQ

 The essential preparation is to look over your application before you arrive for your interview.
 It would be prudent to make a copy of your comments on the mock WA paper so you can remember what you wrote.
 Remember that the interview is an opportunity to demonstrate your seriousness about this fellowship by dressing neatly, so avoid gym clothes, t-shirts, etc. Please plan to arrive early to your interview.

 We'd also like to encourage students to practice interviewing prior to your actual WA interview.
 Career Services will set aside an afternoon for mock interviews for WA applicants.
 Please refer back before the break for the exact date.
-If you're interested in scheduling a 30-minute mock interview with a career counselor, you can call the office at 610-328-8352 or drop by Parrish 135 anytime (including that afternoon).
+If you're interested in scheduling a 30-minute mock interview with a career counselor, you can call the office at 610-328-8352 or drop by Parrish 135 anytime (including the afternoon).